On today’s Flinders Island walk we’ll explore the historic Settlement Point area on the west coast of the island.

 Walks: Easy / 12 km / 4- 5 hrs

-Meals: Cooked breakfast prepared by the in-house chef, walkers lunch and a chef-prepared two-course dinner at the Lodge restaurant
+Meals: Breakfast prepared by the in-house chef, walkers lunch and a chef-prepared two-course dinner at the Lodge restaurant

 Accommodation: A retreat at the foot of Mt Strzelecki, overlooking Trousers Point Beach